 Do you have lockers and/or showers?

 We have cubbies for our guests’ personal items, we do not provide any lockable storage at this time.
-We do not have showers at this time.

 Do you allow cell phones?